astampoulis/website-source/content/blog/makam-tutorial-01.md

 ```

 And that covers all the constructors we'll define for the time being.
 Now let's see how to actually
 define *computations* over these terms.
-Our example will be an interpreter for our language,
+Our example will be an interpreter for our language
 that computes the value that an expression evaluates to.

 # Computation in logic programming